 45 to 60 days upon completion of requirements inclusive of 14-day publication twice.

-Are you looking for close your company at DMCC?
-Do you require proper advices and instructions to carry out liquidation?
+Are you looking to close your company at DMCC?
+Do you require proper advice and instructions to carry out liquidation?
 Are you looking for a qualified and experienced liquidator?

-We, Parker Randall UAE, are here to help you.
-We have a team of liquidators who have vast knowledge and experience in liquidation services in DMCC.
-Currently we are working as liquidator for many companies.
-We will assist and guide you to carry out your liquidation procedure from A to Z expeditiously and effectively.
-Our fee is competitive & cost-effective.
+Parker Randall UAE is here to help you.
+To clarify, We have a team of liquidators who have vast knowledge and experience in liquidation services in DMCC.
+Currently, we are working as a liquidator for many companies.
+Therefore, We will assist and guide you to carry out your liquidation procedure from A to Z expeditiously and effectively.
+Above all, Our fee is competitive & cost-effective.